coreinfrastructure/best-practices-badge/doc/security.md

 (in particular, filenames, file contents, issue tracker information and contents, etc., are all untrusted).

+### Secure design principles

 Here are a number of secure design principles, including the 8 principles from
 [Saltzer and Schroeder](http://web.mit.edu/Saltzer/www/publications/protection/),
-showing that we apply many secure design principles including all of the ones from S and S:
+showing that we apply many secure design principles including all of the ones from Saltzer and Schroeder:

 - Economy of mechanism (keep the design as simple and small as practical, e.g., by adopting sweeping simplifications):